CyrilleB79/easyTableNavigator/readme.md

 * Toggles table navigator layer on and off (unassigned).

+## Changes for 2.2

+* Update documentation style from addons template

 ## Changes for 2.1.1

 * New author in manifest and documentation